+As previously noted, the study assumes that the family with an annual income of \$25,000 does not own a home (and as a result does not pay property tax directly), but instead rents.
 Given the high real estate values in the metro area, the assumption that families earning \$25,000 per year rent is likely more realistic than the assumption that they own a home.
-Because renters indirectly pay property taxes through their rent,4 this study and previous Tax Burden Studies calculate a percentage of rent constituting property taxes.
+Because renters indirectly pay property taxes through their rent, this study and previous Tax Burden Studies calculate a percentage of rent constituting property taxes.
 This concept is called the property tax equivalent of rent (PTER) and is an important tool in comparing the incidence of the property tax on renters versus homeowners.
-In a 2020 50-State Property Tax Comparison report, the Lincoln Institute of Land Policy and the Minnesota Center for Fiscal Excellence note that states vary in how they tax rental properties in comparison to homesteads; on average cities tax apartments 34 percent more than homesteads.5 Their report presents a table illustrating this information for the largest city in each state; Charleston, South Carolina, has the largest difference in effective rates between apartment buildings and homesteads, taxing apartments more than four times the effective rate of that levied on homesteads.6 Conversely, in six of the largest cities in each state (and DC), apartments are given preferential treatment over homesteads with the most preference toward apartments given in Bridgeport, CT.7 In eight cities, apartments are given the same treatment as homesteads.
+In a 2021 50-State Property Tax Comparison report, the Lincoln Institute of Land Policy and the Minnesota Center for Fiscal Excellence note that states vary in how they tax rental properties in comparison to homesteads; on average cities tax apartments 33 percent more than homesteads.8 Their report presents a table illustrating this information for the largest city in each state; Charleston, South Carolina, has the largest difference in effective rates between apartment buildings and homesteads, taxing apartments almost four times the effective rate of that levied on homesteads.
+Conversely, in six of the largest cities in each state (and DC), apartments are given preferential treatment over homesteads with the most preference toward apartments given in Bridgeport, CT.10 In eight cities, apartments are given the same treatment as homesteads.

 To relieve the implicit tax burden on renters that exists in some locations, some states have property tax circuit breaker programs that offset renters' tax burdens (often through the income tax since they do not pay property taxes directly).
 These programs must make assumptions of the PTER to calculate the amount that renters are paying in property taxes, and the amount of relief they will receive through the circuit breaker program.
 Of the states that offer circuit breaker programs, the PTER assumptions generally range from 6 to 25 percent (NM has a low of 6 percent while MA uses a 25 percent assumption); on average, states assume that 17 percent of rent goes toward paying property taxes.
-DC's circuit breaker program assumes 20 percent.
+11 DC's circuit breaker program assumes 20 percent.

 Prior to the 2016 Tax Burden Study, a 20 percent assumption was used with some reservation given that it has a large impact on the calculated tax burdens of the families earning \$25,000 per year.
 In particular, the assumption often seemed unrealistic in cities with higher rental prices where calculated PTERs would be the highest.
 However, rental buildings in more competitive markets may not be able to pass on all taxes paid, given that prices are set by the local market, and as the Lincoln report illustrates, the specific PTER level in a city is primarily based on the tax system in each jurisdiction.
 It is not clear whether states with higher PTER percentages in their circuit breakers have data backing up the percentage of PTER in their state, or if these states are using the circuit breaker to provide a subsidy to lower income renters hit hardest by higher rental markets.
-In a January 2016 report, the Minnesota Department of Revenue (MN DOR) used several techniques based on both ACS and internal tax data to assess the percentage of rent that constitutes property taxes throughout Minnesota.
-MN DOR found the statewide PTER hovered around 15 percent each year from 2009 to 2014, though in Minneapolis
+12 In a January 2016 report, the Minnesota Department of

-4 "50-State Property Tax Comparison Study for Taxes Paid in 2018."
+7 "50-State Property Tax Comparison Study for Taxes Paid in 2020."
 The Lincoln Institute of Land Policy and the Minnesota Center for Fiscal Excellence.
-June 2019: pg.
+June 2021: pg.
 4.

-5 Ibid.
+8 Ibid.

-6 Ibid, pg.
+9 Ibid, pg.
 104-5.